-Including whole grains and slow-burning carbohydrates into your diet like oats, chickpeas, lentils and beans, quinoa, brown rice, sweet potato and corn.
+Include whole grains and slow-burning carbohydrates into your diet, like oats, chickpeas, lentils and beans, quinoa, brown rice, sweet potato and corn.
 These are among the best foods for your skin, as they will help stabilise your blood sugar levels and prevent the highs and lows that can contribute to acne and cause skin redness.
 You’ll find plenty of free recipes with these ingredients on my website.

 What foods help reduce eczema?

 Eating foods high in antioxidants can help manage eczema.
 Basically, all those bright and colourful vegetables and fruit will be loaded with antioxidants, to reduce eczema-contributing inflammation.
 No superfoods for skin health required.
 However, please note that stress is one of the biggest causes of eczema.

 What are the best foods to prevent wrinkles and lines?

 Tomatoes may help prevent skin damage from the sun.
 The part of the tomatoes that makes them red is called lycopene, an antioxidant that buffers ‘free radicals’.
 Those are the things that cause premature signs of ageing.
 A study found that those who consumed tomato paste 33% more protection from the sun.
 Don’t skip the sunscreen but do add tomatoes to your meals like this breakfast.